-While hygge is more associated with keeping cosy and happy in the dark winter months, there’s nothing to say that you can’t find hygge in the summer — you just have to go about it slightly differently.
+While hygge is more associated with keeping cosy and happy in the dark winter months, there’s nothing to say you can’t find hygge in the summer — you just have to go about it slightly differently!
 In this blog post, I’m sharing five ways to embrace hygge in summer.

 Unless you’ve been living under a rock, you’ll have heard of hygge (pronounced HOO-gah).

-In case you have just emerged from under your rock (and I’m not saying that in a judge-y way, since I’m frequently running behind the rest of the world… ) let me explain this Danish concept.
+In case you haven’t (and I’m not saying that in a judge-y way, since I’m frequently running behind the rest of the world… ) let me explain this Danish concept.

 Hygge doesn’t translate neatly into one English word, since it’s more of a way of life or general concept.
 It’s basically about feeling happy, secure and content.

 It doesn’t have to involve anything complicated or expensive, unless that’s how you feel happiest.
 Life’s simple pleasures are generally what hygge is all about.

 If you’re in a situation that prompts a little happy sigh, I’d say you’re experiencing hygge.
 For me, that seems the easiest way of understanding hygge.

 The thing is that hygge is often associated with the cold and dark months of winter.

 This makes sense, because many activities associated with hygge involve snuggling up and getting cosy.